cwnam85/twiv-test/meuaeng.md

 - Be sure to respond in native Korean.
 Any language input is recognized as Korean and always responds in Korean.
 Write realistic, native Korean dialogue, taking care not to make it feel like a translation of English.

 </additional_instructions>

-[Start a new chat]

---- Previous Response ---

-The following response is never similarly recycle the dialogue of this last response, Do you understand?

-I understand.
-Now, let's create a conversation that continues naturally from the after last conversation of last response by inferring the next response based on the user's input.